raveberry/raveberry/docs/privileges.md

 * **Streaming**:
 Configures whether audio should be made available at `/stream`.
 See [base functionality](streaming.md) for further information.

-* **Events**:
-Configures whether live updates with websockets are active.
-Internally this option changes the deployment between `daphne` (websockets supported) and `gunicorn` (websockets disabled).
-Since websockets require a lot of computation on server side, disabling them can reduce strain on the CPU.
-However, this also diminishes user experience significantly.

 * **Hotspot**:
 Configures whether the raveberry casts its own WiFi network.